-Sustaining the Humanities through the American Rescue Plan (SHARP) Emergency Relief Grant Program Available to Guam Nonprofits Affected by COVID-19
+Sustaining the Humanities through the American Rescue Plan (SHARP) Emergency Relief Grants Awarded to Guam Nonprofits Affected by COVID-19

-Humanities Guåhan supports the important work of nonprofit organizations that explore, preserve, and engage us in our shared heritage and community.
-They help us connect to our histories, understand our rich diversity, express our identities and tell our stories.
+Humanities Guåhan supports the important work of nonprofit organizations that inspire our community to explore and preserve our shared heritage.
+These organizations help us connect to our histories, understand our rich diversity, express our identities and tell our stories.
 They help us embody our best selves.

-In light of the serious challenges brought on by the ongoing COVID-19 pandemic, it's important for us that the work of these organizations continues.
+In light of the serious challenges brought on by the ongoing COVID-19 pandemic, it is important that the work of these organizations continues.

-At Humanities Guåhan, we feel privileged to be able to offer support to Guam-based nonprofit organizations through our SHARP Emergency Relief Grant Program.
-This program is made possible by funding from the American Rescue Plan (ARP) Act of 2021 through the National Endowment for the Humanities (NEH).
+We are therefore excited to announce that nine nonprofit organizations in Guam received a total of $170,000 in grant funding through Humanities Guåhan’s SHARP (Sustaining the Humanities through the ARP Act) Emergency Relief Grant Program, made possible by funding from the American Rescue Plan (ARP) Act of 2021 through the National Endowment for the Humanities (NEH).

 This past fall, we accepted submissions for two grant opportunities: HG SHARP Grants for Cultural and Humanities Nonprofits and HG SHARP Grants for Other Nonprofits.
 Cultural and humanities-based 501(c)(3) nonprofit organizations in Guam applied for up to $20,000 in relief funds for general operations and pre-planned programs taking place in late 2021–2022.
 Other Nonprofit organizations applied for up to $20,000 in relief funds to use toward expenses for pre-planned cultural or humanities education programs taking place in late 2021–2022.